retraigo/deto_website/content/2024/events/technical-events/event4.md

 ---
 title: "Code Relay"
-description: "Where collaboration meets competition, and teamwork triumphs over challenges! "
+description: "Where collaboration meets competition, and teamwork triumphs over challenges!
+Bytes to Brilliance: Unleash Your Coding mastery in the Ultimate Challenge"
 date: "2024-02-24"
 ---